 Elizabeth Gibson was born in 1869 into a large family in Hexham, Northumberland, where she lived for the first forty years of her life.
 Her father, John Pattison Gibson, was the town chemist, notable also as a photographer and antiquarian.
 Elizabeth attended Gateshead High School before working as a day-governess and typist.
 She was also responsible for helping to educate her younger brother Wilfrid Gibson (1878-1962) who was strongly influenced by her and also became a poet.
 Her relationship with Wilfrid remained one of the most important in her life.

 She had a turbulent personal life, loving both men and women.
-Following a broken engagement in around 1909, she had a mental and/or physical breakdown.
+In 1899, she became engaged to fellow poet William Henry Phelps, but sometime after 1902, the relationship broke down.
+In 1910, she suffered a period of suicidal depression.
 In 1911 she married Thomas Kelly Cheyne (1841-1915) a leading Biblical scholar, and moved to Oxford.
 As well as a shared commitment to social change, she and her husband both challenged religious orthodoxies, searching for truth in all religions, interconnections rather than differences.
 Thomas, while still an ordained Anglican priest, became a member of the Bahá’í faith soon after their marriage, but Elizabeth, though profoundly religious, continued to reject organised religion.

 Elizabeth called herself a suffragist, a socialist, and a freethinker.
 She supported the militant suffragette organisation the W.S.P.U.
 (Women’s Social and Political Union) and was a member of the Women Writers Suffrage League.
 In 1914, following the outbreak of the First World War, she was one of the signatories of the Open Christmas Letter to the Women of Germany, calling for women internationally to unite for peace.
 However, some of her later poems indicate that she came to change her views on the war.

 After her husband’s death in 1915, she moved to London, where she worked as a volunteer visiting wounded soldiers.
 She became interested in Spiritualism under the influence of Bishop Basil Wilberforce and founded a group called The Order of the Spirit.
 She published her last book in 1918.
-Following a deterioration in her mental health, she was admitted to Bethlem hospital in 1920, moving the following year to Camberwell House Asylum, where she remained a patient until her death in 1931.
+The following year, she enrolled on a Theology course at King’s College London.
+After a deterioration in her mental health, she was admitted to Bethlem hospital in 1920, subsequently moving to Camberwell House Asylum where she remained a patient until her death in 1931.
 She is buried in Oxford, with her husband.